daparic/mik/README.md

-The essence, is that there already exists a huge codebase, so the Parasoft `cpptesttrace` tool simply smoothly inserts into the build flow.
+The essence, is that if there already exists a huge codebase, the Parasoft `cpptesttrace` tool simply inserts into the build flow smoothly.
 There is much freedom and flexibility if you are starting from a fresh codebase.

 One Makefile, multiple targets:
 ```